22 LW 12: AMERICAN TRANSFER CO. BUILDING

 NEW YORK, NY

-This adaptive reuse project of a 6-story building on Little West 12th Street reflects a comprehensive transformation of this 103 year-old former industrial building.
+This adaptive reuse project of a 6-story building on Little West 12th Street reflects the comprehensive transformation of this 103 year-old former industrial building.
 A new design, targeting Commercial occupancy, mandated 28 separate NYC DoB permit applications, Community Board & Landmark Preservation approvals and the incorporation of new life safety measures for High Rise structures.

 As one of New York City's earliest retrofitted reinforced concrete and brick structures, the building was an active participant of New York’s meatpacking trade.
 Originally constructed as a vertical stable to house the Greenwich Stable Company’s fleet of horses, the building use paralleled the evolution of the neighborhood, from coal & ice storage, to auto parts manufacturing and until recently as a vertical parking structure.
 Its conversion into mixed use commercial lofts offers the building a new identity in this cultural & leisure hub of Manhattan.